thebearingedge/pg-lit/README.md

 ### `PgLit.insert(rows, ...columns) -> ColumnsAndValues`

-Create a query fragment that takes care of the annoying parts of inserting records into a table while allowing an alias for the target table. **Note: this is not an executable query**.
+Create a query fragment that takes care of the annoying parts of inserting records into a table while allowing an alias for the target table. **Note: this is not an executable `SqlQuery`**.

 - `rows` can be an object or an array.
 - `columns` are optional and by default will be inferred from the keys of the first row being inserted.